 6. Set up an arts and crafts area

 Are you into arts and crafts?
 Why not turn your balcony into a workspace.
 All the sewing, cutting, and putting things together can create a lot of mess.
 The separate workspace will let you keep the clutter isolated.
 Set up a dedicated work table, or install a durable mat on your floor where you could sit and get stuff done.
 Although the mess is unavoidable, make sure your space is organized all the same.
 And always remember to clean up after yourself as much as possible.
-You can add a balcony privacy screen to conceal the organized mess only you might appreciate.

 7. Leave it barren